How I update this site

 - In the directory on the client which you want the repo stored run:

-which will create a local webserver at localhost:1313.
+hugo server -Dwhich will create a local webserver at localhost:1313.
 The -D flag enables drafts to be generated and shown.
-Which is useful. - In a new terminal windows, in the cloned repository, run
+Which is useful. - In a new terminal window, in the cloned repository, run

-, hugo server should catch the new content and refresh the local server.
-Check to see that your changes made it there. - Once you are happy with the content and wish to public it, make sure
+test-post.md, hugo server should catch the new content and refresh the local server.
+Check to see that your changes made it there. - Once you are happy with the content and wish to publish it, make sure

-This method is nice because the page is easily viewable through the localhost server, however it does require control and permissions on the client.
-In the case that I am on a device which I cannot install git on, I will use the github web client.
+This method is nice because the page is easily viewable through the localhost server, however it does require Hugo and git installed on the client.
+In the case that I am on a device which I cannot install git on, I will use the GitHub web client.
 By just adding a new .md file into the content/posts folder, I can update the site.
-Github has a viewer for Markdown files, which is not live, but is an alright alternative.
-I then commit and push from the web ui itself, and watch the changes propagate to my live website.
+GitHub has a viewer for Markdown files, which is not live, but is an alright alternative.
+I then commit and push from the web UI itself, and the CI/CD pipeline automatically builds and deploys the changes to the live site.